 The causes of ALF are shown in the bar graph below.
 The most common cause (etiology) of ALF in North America is acetaminophen liver toxicity, in most instances the result of overdosing at a single time point (suicide attempt) or over time when seeking pain relief (unintentional overdose).
 Acetaminophen (abbreviated APAP), is a very common pain reliever found in innumerable over-the-counter medications (Tylenol®, Nyquil®, TylenolPM®) and prescription opioid combination medications (Vicodin®, Percocet®).

-Since APAP is a dose related toxin, most severe liver injuries are the result of dosing above the recommended package labeling.
+Since APAP is a dose-related toxin, most severe liver injuries are the result of dosing above the recommended package labeling.
 However, there may be some instances where acetaminophen taken within the package instructions can cause severe acute liver injury and even fatalities.
-Other causes of ALF include toxicity secondary to prescription drugs, herbal and dietary supplements, hepatitis A and B. In a small percentage of cases (less than 10 percent) the cause cannot be delineated (indeterminate).
+Other causes of ALF include toxicity secondary to prescription drugs, herbal and dietary supplements, hepatitis A and B. In a small percentage of cases (less than 10%) the cause cannot be delineated (indeterminate).

+As of December 2016, over 3,000 patients had been enrolled in the overall registry.
 Improvements in outcomes have been observed over the first 16 years the study has been in operation as outlined in our recent overview paper (Reuben A, et al. Ann Intern Med 2016;164:724-32).
-While severity of illness and the mix of etiologies have not changed, the numbers requiring listing for transplantation, those transplanted and those dying of ALF all declined over the 16-year period.
+While the severity of illness and the mix of etiologies have not declined, the numbers requiring listing for transplantation, those transplanted and those dying of ALF all declined over the 16-year period.
 In this context, it was interesting to note that use of ICU measures such as mechanical ventilation, plasma and red blood cell transfusions and blood pressure support medication use all declined during this same period suggesting that good care of the comatose patient does not necessarily involve very aggressive measures.